StoneCypher/sc/README.md

 sc
 ==

-Version 3 of John's `sc' library.
+Version 3 of John's `sc` library.
 Extensive and well tested.